mathjax/MathJax-docs/advanced/extension-writing.rst

 and that the URL ``http://localhost/MathJax/`` points to that directory.
-We also assume that you have a local Web server running at ``http://localhost/`` ; this is not mandatory but will avoid issues with the cross origin policy.
+We also assume that you have a local Web server running at ``http://localhost/`` ; this is not mandatory but will avoid issues with the cross-origin security policy.

-First, note that the source code of MathJax is "packed" so that the Javascript files are smaller and take less time to download.
-These files are not easy to read and edit, so for development purpose we will work with the ``MathJax/unpacked/`` directory.
+First, note that the source code of MathJax is "packed" so that the JavaScript files are smaller and take less time to download.
+These files are not easy to read and edit, so for development purposes we will work with the ``MathJax/unpacked/`` directory.
 Hence you should load the unpacked ``MathJax.js`` to run MathJax on your pages.
 For example if you write a file like